Emmet-Allen/JudoDictionary/README.md

 8) If the Technique is Offically Recognized by the Kodokan
 9) A link directing to Offical Kodokan Documentation concerning the Technique (if available)

-If you would like to help me please feel free to either message me or email me.
+If you would like to participate in the project, feel free to either message me or email me.